space-bacon/SignSystems/Codex-of-sign-systems.md

 - **Derridean Deconstruction**: The examination of how texts undermine their own meanings.
 - **Foucauldian Discourse**: The analysis of how power and knowledge are constructed and maintained through language.
 - **Literary Criticism**: The semiotic interpretation of texts based on structuralist and post-structuralist theories.
+- **Cultural Myths**: The role of structuralism in understanding cultural narratives.
+- **Media Analysis**: The semiotic dimensions of how media constructs meaning.
+- **Psychoanalytic Theory**: The influence of structuralism and post-structuralism on understanding the unconscious.
+- **Ethnographic Studies**: The application of semiotic theories to cultural research.
+- **Semiotic Squares**: The use of structuralist tools to analyze binary relationships.

 ### Chapter 42: Theatre Semiotics